tssmits/20190206openlayers/README.md

 Don't have PHP?
 No fear!
 See https://gist.github.com/willurd/5720255 for a list of one-liners that start a static server.

+Of course, you can also use your LAMP/XAMPP stack or plain old Apache if you have them installed.

 ## 3. Have fun hacking!